DSV's $4 billion offer for Panalpina gets shareholder cold shoulder

 ZURICH (Reuters) - Danish logistics company DSV’s $4 billion-plus bid for Panalpina hit a roadblock on Monday when the Swiss freight forwarder’s top shareholder rejected the offer, saying Panalpina should stick to its own “consolidator strategy”.

-Panalpina shares traded 8.5 percent lower at 163 Swiss francs by 0815 GMT, according to premarket indicators.
+Panalpina shares traded 8.2 percent lower at 163.6 Swiss francs by 0940 GMT.
 They had risen more than a third this year on last month’s DSV offer initially pitched at 170 Swiss francs per share.

 In October, CEVA Logistics rejected the Danes’ $1.55 billion approach and subsequently deepened ties with French shipping company CMA CGM.